-(i) refer the child to the children's court on any of the grounds set out in section 50: (ii) (iii) refer the child for counselling or therapy; refer the child to an accredited programme designed specifically to suit the needs of children under the age of 10 years; 5 (iv) (v) arrange support services for the child; arrange a meeting, which must be attended by the child, his or her parent or an appropriate adult or a guardian, and which may be attended by any other (vi) person likely to provide information for the purposes of the meeting referred to in subsection (4); or decide to take no action.
-10 (b) An liable for y action taken under paragraph (a) does not imply that the child is criminally the incident that led to the assessment.
-(3)(a)(v) 15 (a) (b) assist the probation officer to establish more fully the circumstances surrounding the allegations against a child; and formulate a written plan appropriate to the child and relevant to the , , circumstances. e written plan referred to in subsection (4)(b) must, at least- 20 (a) (b) specify the objectives to be achieved for the child and the period within which they should be achieved; contain details of the services and assistance to be provided for the child, as , , prescribed; 25 (c) (d) specify the persons or organisations to provide the services and assistance, as prescribed; and state the responsibilities of the child and of the parent, appropriate adult or a 25 . , guardian. e probation officer must record, with reasons, the outcome of the assessment and the d (7) In t this section the proba ecision made in terms of subsection (3) in the prescribed manner. the event of a child failing to comply with any obligation imposed in terms of on, including compliance with the written plan referred to in subsection (4)(b), tion officer must refer the matter to a children's court to be dealt with in terms er 9 of the Children's Act.
-30 Decision to prosecute child who is 10 years or older but under the age of 14 years 35 A prosecutor who is required to make a decision whether or not to prosecute ferred to in section 7(2) must take the following into consideration: The educational level, cognitive ability, domestic and environmental circumstances, age and maturity of the child; (b) (c) (d) the nature and seriousness of the alleged offence; the impact of the alleged offence on any victim; the interests of the community; 40 (e) (f) (g) a probation officer's assessment report in terms of Chapter 5; the prospects of establishing criminal capacity in terms of section 11 if the matter were to be referred to a preliminary inquiry in terms of Chapter 7; the appropriateness of diversion; and 45 any other relevant factor. a prosecutor decides in respect of a child referred to in subsection (1) that (a) capacity is- likely to be proved in terms of section 11, he or she may- 50
+- (i) refer the child to the children's court on any of the grounds set out in section 50; - (ii) refer the child for counselling or therapy; - (iii) refer the child to an accredited programme designed specifically to suit the needs of children under the age of 10 years; - (iv) arrange support services for the child; - (v) arrange a meeting, which must be attended by the child, his or her parent or an appropriate adult or a guardian, and which may be attended by any other person likely to provide information for the purposes of the meeting referred to in subsection (4); or

+(vi) decide to take no action.

+(b) Any action taken under paragraph (a) does not imply that the child is criminally liable for the incident that led to the assessment.

+- (a) assist the probation officer to establish more fully the circumstances surrounding the allegations against a child; and - (b) formulate a written plan appropriate to the child and relevant to the circumstances.

+(5) The written plan referred to in subsection (4)(b) must, at least-

+- (a) specify the objectives to be achieved for the child and the period within which they should be achieved; - (b) contain details of the services and assistance to be provided for the child, as prescribed; - (c) specify the persons or organisations to provide the services and assistance, as 25 prescribed; and - (d) state the responsibilities of the child and of the parent, appropriate adult or a guardian.

+(6) The probation officer must record, with reasons, the outcome of the assessment and the decision made in terms of subsection (3) in the prescribed manner.

+(7) In the event of a child failing to comply with any obligation imposed in terms of this section, including compliance with the written plan referred to in subsection (4)(b), the probation officer must refer the matter to a children's court to be dealt with in terms of Chapter 9 of the Children's Act.

+Decision to prosecute child who is 10 years or older but under the age of 14 years 35

+10. (1) A prosecutor who is required to make a decision whether or not to prosecute a child referred to in section 7(2) must take the following into consideration:

+- (a) The educational level, cognitive ability, domestic and environmental circumstances, age and maturity of the child; - (b) the nature and seriousness of the alleged offence; - (c) the impact of the alleged offence on any victim; - (d) the interests of the community; - (e) a probation officer's assessment report in terms of Chapter 5; - (f) the prospects of establishing criminal capacity in terms of section 11 if the matter were to be referred to a preliminary inquiry in terms of Chapter 7; 45 - (g) the appropriateness of diversion; and - (h) any other relevant factor.

+(2) If a prosecutor decides in respect of a child referred to in subsection (1) that criminal capacity is-

+(a) likely to be proved in terms of section 11, he or she may-

+(4) The purpose of the meeting convened by a probation officer in terms of subsection (3)(a)(v) is to-

-- (i) divert the matter in terms of Chapter 6 if the child is alleged to have committed an offence referred to in Schedule 1; or - (ii) refer the matter to a preliminary inquiry as provided for in Chapter 7; or - (b) not likely to be proved in terms of section 11, he or she may cause the child to be taken to a probation officer to be dealt with in terms of section 9.
+(i) divert the matter in terms of Chapter 6 if the child is alleged to have committed an offence referred to in Schedule 1; or

+(ii) refer the matter to a preliminary inquiry as provided for in Chapter 7; or(b) not likely to be proved in terms of section 11, he or she may cause the child to be taken to a probation officer to be dealt with in terms of section 9.